ocaml/ocamlbuild/manual/manual.md

 ##### Remark: tags handling in rules

-Remark that it is entirely of the rule author's responsibility to include tags in the action's command.
-In particular, it is the code of the rule action that decides if the tags taken into account, if any, are the tags assigned to the rule dependencies, or productions, or both.
-(Unfortunately the built-in rule themselves are sometimes a bit inconsistent on this.)
+It is entirely the rule author's responsibility to include tags in the action's command.
+In particular, it is the code of the rule's action that decides which, if any, tags are taken into account and if they come from the rule dependencies, products or both.
+(Unfortunately, the built-in rules themselves are sometimes a bit inconsistent on this.)

 ### Dynamic dependencies <a id="rules-dynamic-deps"></a>